GitJuski/Configuration-Management/h1-GJ.md

 I started doing this task at 7:45 PM.

 First, I opened my notes of my brief salt experimentations.
+I used Karvinen (2018) & (March 27, 2024), ChatGPT and (saltproject s.a) as references when creating these notes.

 ![1](/screenshots/1/9.png)